lunarscents/lunarscents-weather/README.md

-# lunarscents-weather
+# Lunarscents's Weather

-Learning React Native by building a lunarscents Weather App
+To pratice React Native by building a Lunarscents's Weather App